Thursday, January 1, 1863.

 Friday 2

-Beutiful day Nellie was up and spent Part of the day [...] was here Nellie had an engagement and had to go home i stayed home a few minutes the girls were
+Beutiful day Nellie was up and spent Part of the day reading was here Nellie had an engagement and had to go home i stayed home a few minutes the girls were

 Saturday 3

-all there very Pleasent this morning buisey all day [...] and sis her [here] to service i went down home to see if father had begun and was coming away when
+all there very Pleasent this morning buisey all day reading and sis her [here] to service i went down home to see if father had begun and was coming away when

 Annotation 1

 The Emancipation Proclamation became official on January 1, 1863.
 Philadelphia’s black community celebrated Emancipation by crowding into the city’s black churches minutes before the New Year; at midnight, Philadelphians of color cheered the president’s proclamation.
-Murray Dubin and Dan Biddle, Tasting Freedom: Octavius Catto and the Battle for Equality in Civil War America, Philadelphia: Temple University Press, 2010, 277-278.
-The celebrations were also noted in an article in The Christian Recorder, “Meetings and Demonstrations.”
-January 10, 1863.
+Dubin and Biddle, Tasting Freedom, 277-278.
+“Meetings and Demonstrations,” The Christian Recorder, January 10, 1863.

 Annotation 2